HelgeLangseth/AlmeriaVB/README.md

 For mac users you may have to do `sudo` ...

+# AlmeriaVB
+This repository contains slides and Jupyter notebooks for VB course in Almeria in Oct 2018.

 The slides (in the `Slides` folder) are named with the lecture number (1 to 5).